 A2 Level Spanish Diploma (Springboard)

-This level testifies that the candidate is able to understand frequently used phrases and expressions that are related to experiences of special interest to him (basic information about himself and his family, about a purchase situation, places of interest, recreation, etc.).
+This level testifies that the candidate is able to understand frequently used phrases and expressions that are related to experiences of special interest to him (basic information about himself and his family, about purchase, places of interest, recreation, etc.

 B2 Level Spanish Diploma (Advanced)